-Eating ice cream is a time-honored summer tradition, one that starts before we can even see over the counter.
+Eating ice cream is a time-honored tradition, one that starts before we can even see over the counter.
 It’s a nostalgic practice.
 Across Long Island, several retro eateries drive this home, mixing throwback decor and music with cold treats for a delicious throwback experience.
 When the mercury inches towards triple digits, make a sweet escape to one of these 10 Long Island diners and ice cream shops.

 Favorite Ice Cream Shop Returns to Cutchogue with New Offerings